Kavakuo/Dict.cc-Alfred-Workflow/README.md

 * `"downloadedDictionaryFile"`  Key:
 	* The file path to the downloaded file from dict.cc (absolute or relative path).
-If the file is in the same folder, just assign the file name to this key.
+If the file is in the same folder as the `dictccSettings.json` file, just assign the file name to this key.
 * `"languageOrderInDictionaryFile"` Key:
 	* The first entry refers to the language, which is on the left side inside the downloaded dictionary file.
 		* `"identifier"` see below how this works.
 		* `"completeName"` the name of the language.
 Used by Alfred to show the language modes.
-		* `"icon"` An icon which is displayed by Alfred for the translation from this language to the next one.
+		* `"icon"` An icon which is displayed by Alfred for the translation from this language to the other.
 	* The second entry is the language on the right side.
 		* Same keys as above.
 * `"supportedDirection"` Key: